Top Attractions in Rome, Italy

 Piazza di Spagna is one of the most famous squares in Rome.
 It is named after the Palazzo di Spagna, the seat of the Embassy of Spain to the Holy See.
 The famous Fontana della Barcaccia lies in the middle of the square.
 It was sculpted by Pietro Bernini and his son Gian Lorenzo Bernini.

-Above the square, you can find the famous Spanish Steps and the house of the English poet John Keats, who lived there until his death in 1821 and has now been transformed into a museum dedicated to him and his friend Percy Bysshe Shelley, showcasing books and memorabilia of English romanticism.
+Above the square, you can find the famous Spanish Steps and the house of the English poet John Keats, who lived there until his death in 1821.
+The house has now been transformed into a museum dedicated to him and his friend Percy Bysshe Shelley, showcasing books and memorabilia of English romanticism.

 Shop at Via Condotti and Via del Corso to See the Best Brands Rome has to Offer